-PYNQ is the first project to combine the following elements to simplify and improve APSoC design:
+PYNQ is the first project to combine the following elements to simplify and improve Xilinx system design:

 - 1. A high-level productivity language (Python in this case) - 2.
 FPGA overlays with extensive APIs exposed as Python libraries - 3.
 A web-based architecture served from the embedded processors, and - 4.
-The Jupyter Notebook framework deployed in an embedded context
+The Jupyter Notebook/Lab framework

-2.1 Getting Started
+1.1.1 Getting Started